-Since Canada does not have a way to include natural capital in our national accounts, we are not able to use and conserve it at an optimal rate.
-We risk living beyond our means and imposing a significant ecological debt on future generations
+Because Canada, until recently, has lacked a mechanism to include natural capital in our national accounts, we are not able to use and conserve it at an optimal rate.
+We risk living beyond our means and imposing a significant ecological debt on future generations.

-The Inclusive Wealth Index and UN System of Environmental-Economic Accounting have set a practical basis that is fast-evolving.
-Of all OECD nations, Canada has the most abundant natural capital per capita, and also an impressive data set, which StatsCan has tracked for three decades.
+Of all OECD nations, Canada has the most abundant natural capital per capita, and also an impressive data set to start from, which StatsCan has tracked for three decades.

-In preparation for Rio+20 summit, IHDP and UN University devised the Inclusive Wealth Index, the first framework for national accounts, and tested it with 20 countries, including Canada
+- In preparation for the Rio+20 Summit, IHDP and the UN University devised the Inclusive Wealth Index – the first framework for national accounts – and tested it with 20 countries including Canada.

-Australia includes natural resources on its national balance sheet
+- Australia, a similarly natural-resource rich and dependent economy, includes natural resources on its national balance sheet.

 - Nature’s Numbers: Expanding the National Economic Accounts to Include the Environment